Metro Bank and Sensibill partner on AI money management

 For users the process is simple: photographs of receipts are taken with a device’s in-built camera and then AI (artificial intelligence) and ML (machine learning) software are used to auto-populate the user’s transaction history, including VAT.

-With while trying to balance company expenditure records (two hours each week), the utility of an easy, automated solution for businesses is clear.
+With UK SMBs projected to lose up to 15 cumulative days per year while trying to balance company expenditure records (two hours each week), the utility of an easy, automated solution for businesses is clear.

 “We’re thrilled to partner with Sensibill to provide our business customers with essential money management tools, easily accessible from our mobile app.
 These will empower SMBs to free up time in a way that wasn’t possible before, to spend running and growing their businesses,” said David Thomasson, Chief Commercial Officer at Metro Bank.